Alfred Eaker: writer, author

-AE was born in the Midwest in 1964.
-He grew up in an intensely religious household.
+Born in the Midwest in 1964, Eaker grew up in an intensely religious household.
 Although Eaker’s family was an extreme mix of contrasting faiths, he was predominantly exposed to what he calls, “dyed-in-the-wool, ho de ho, sawdust on the floor, backwoods Pentecostalism,” which he rebelled against at an early age.
 Encouraged to draw during church services as a way to keep himself occupied, Eaker’s interest in art intensified to an almost obsessive degree, expanding eventually into filmmaking, film criticism and finally, as a novelist.

-After dabbling in public access and performance art for a number of years, Eaker started an independent film company and has produced a number of independent films: the feature “Jesus and the Gospel of Yes,” the short “Behold the Man” (about his friend and fellow artist, the late Ed Sanders), a second feature, “W The Movie,” that surreally satirized George Bush, and two short films for the 48 Hour Film Festival, “Hallow’s Dance” and “9.”
-Eaker has recently finished a feature length documentary about artist Raymond Thunder-Sky and the Cincinnati gallery named after him.
-In addition to “Thunder-Sky,” Eaker is in the early stages of an existential film, entitled “Stations,” which he is collaborating on with artist Wendy Collin Sorin, poets John M, Bennett and Sheila E. Murphy, along with filmmaker James Mannan.
+After attending art school and dabbling in performance art for a number of years, Eaker started an independent film company and produced a number of independent films: the feature “Jesus and the Gospel of Yes,” the short “Behold the Man” (about his friend and fellow artist, the late Ed Sanders), a second feature, “W The Movie,” that surreally satirized George Bush, and two short films for the 48 Hour Film Festival, “Hallow’s Dance” and “9.”
+Eaker has recently finished a feature-length documentary about artist Raymond Thunder-Sky and the Cincinnati gallery named after him.
+In addition to “Thunder-Sky,” Eaker is in the early stages of an existential film, entitled “Stations,” which he is collaborating on with artist Wendy Collin Sorin, poet John M. Bennett and filmmaker James Mannan.